 This page has been automatically translated from French into English by a translation software.
 Automatic translations are not as accurate as translations made by professional human translators.
 Nevertheless these pages can help you understand information published by the City of Brussels.

 During New Year's Eve it is traditionally very busy in the centre of Brussels.
-The fireworks attract many spectators and many people want to countdown to 2013 on the Grand-Place.
+The fireworks attract many spectators and many people want to countdown to 2015 at the Place de Brouckère or the Grand-Place.

 In the centre of Brussels New Year's Eve will attract many people around the:

-The fireworks will be shot from the Mont des Arts.
+The fireworks will be shot from the Place De Brouckère during a big show.

 Transport in Brussels

 It is thus advisable to use the Brussels public transport (STIB).
-This STIB transport is free from midnight:
+This STIB transport is free from midnight till 5:30 am.

-The Noctis night buses ride from midnight to 5 am, every 30 minutes (every 15 minutes on the N08, N09 and N10 lines).
+The Noctis night buses ride from midnight to 5 am.
 Because of the huge crowds downtown, the buses will not be serving the city centre (Pentagon) till 1:30 am.
+From 1:30 am all Noctis buses have their terminus at the Central Station.

 Movements can be confined in the city centre if it is too crowded.